Historic Powhatan Resort

 Michigan Central Station in 2009

 *Note: This article was originally published on the TDP Blog HERE May 24, 2009.
-This post contains a couple of extra images. 🙂 Also, the building is not yet demolished – on the contrary, according to several articles it looks as if a restoration may be in progress.
-The most recent article I could find is HERE.
-With the restoration in progress, I thought it might be fun to look back…
+This post contains a couple of extra images. 🙂 MCS was restored as of June 2024 – I thought it might be fun to look back…

 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-